FrankLef/cookiecutter-pkg/README.md

 Assume all of the above went well and the packages contains features ready to be used by projects or other python packages.

-The do the 2 steps below to use the package in some other project/package.
+Then do the 2 steps below to use the package in some other project/package.

 For illustration we assume we have a package called 'mypkg' located in

-    C:/Users/Public/MyPy/Packages/mypckg
+    C:/Users/Public/MyPy/Packages/mypkg

 ### Step 1 Install the package